cecileung1208/Weather-Visualization-Dashboard/README.md

 Visualization dashboard website will be created  with plotting [weather data](https://github.com/cecileung1208/Web-Design-Web-Visualization-Dashboard/blob/master/Resources/cities.csv) from the last project, [Global Weather Analysis](https://github.com/cecileung1208/Global-Weather-Analysis) .<br>

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, individual pages for each plot will be created and the user can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+There will also have a landing page, a page where the user can see a comparison of all of the plots, and another page that provides the data source.

 ## Requirements